 The School of Information Sciences in the University of Tennessee, Knoxville’s (UTK) College of Communication and Information (CCI), is seeking a non-tenure-track Clinical Assistant Professor in information sciences to join us in our quest to enrich, elevate and transform communities and the information professions through excellence in research, education and service.
-The initial appointment for the position will be up to a maximum of three years, with the possibility of renewal.
-This is a 12-month appointment with a preferred start date in January 2020.
+The initial appointment for this 12- month position will be up to a maximum of three years, with the possibility of renewal.

 Required Qualifications: Earned doctorate by time of appointment in information sciences, computer science or related area.
 Record of successful teaching and mentoring in an institution of higher education in areas related to the bachelor’s degree program.
 Experience or demonstrated ability in the design and delivery of courses in a variety of formats, including face-to-face, synchronous online, asynchronous online, and hybrid.
 Experience in–or the potential for–building an equitable and diverse scholarly environment in teaching, mentoring, life experiences, or service.
 Ability to work collaboratively with faculty, students and staff from a wide range of disciplines, cultures and academic backgrounds is essential.
 Ability to build positive and mutually-beneficial relationships with professionals working in a variety of information sectors.

 Desired Qualifications: Candidates with professional experience in information sciences-related careers, and with industry connections are especially welcome.
 Experience in program administration, development and evaluation are also desired.